 Students who were previously enrolled at the BAC, who were in good academic standing when they left, and wish to return after being away for more than four consecutive semesters are required to reactivate.
-If a student wishes to re-enter a BAC program after five or more semesters of absence, s/he must meet with the Dean of Enrollment & Advising Services in order to determine what courses will be counted toward degree completion.
+If a student wishes to re-enter a BAC program after five or more semesters of absence, s/he must meet with Admissions in order to determine what courses will be counted toward degree completion.